 Office for Wellness and Health Promotion (OWHP)

-The mission of the Office for Wellness and Health Promotion (OWHP) is to support the University of Southern California, University Park Campus with health promotion that advances wellness, student learning and the unique USC student experience.
-We assess student health behaviors, collaborate with campus partners, and deliver best practice prevention initiatives.
+The Office for Wellness and Health Promotion (OWHP) supports the University of Southern California with health promotion that advances public health, student learning and the unique USC experience.
+We assess student health behaviors, collaborate with campus partners, and deliver best practice initiatives.

 OWHP supports BeWellUSC, the Division of Student Affairs brand for all health and wellness programming for students on the University Park Campus.
 Visit the Be Well USC website for more information.

 OWHP recognizes the following definitions as described by the World Health Organization: